 This could not be simpler.
 First, head to this page in a web browser.
 If you’re logged into your Google account, you should see eligible devices in a list further down the page.
 Just click the “Enroll Device” button to enroll in the beta.

 NOTE: The page claims your data will be wiped when you opt out, but as long as you’re downloading a final build and not a preview build, you’ll be fine–your device won’t be wiped.
-But it couldn’t hurt to make a backup of your important data first, just in case.
+But we still recommend making a backup of your important data first, just in case.

 Step Two: Download and Install the Update